Utsav-patell/FaceSnap-Attendance-System/README.md

 IF YOU GET ERROR WHILE DOWNLOADING FACE-recognization Library then try to mannualy install the wheel of DLIB and then try again.
 Use this - https://github.com/sachadee/Dlib to mannualy install wheel.

+**Note** - I changed my repo name from FaceTrack to FaceSnap because i found out that there is one more repo of name FaceTrack that is why to avoid the chance of Plagarism i did that.
+I have not copied anything from that repo.
+Please cross check it.